Health, accidents and maternity insurance

 The remaining costs are borne by the insurer, if covered by the chosen policy.

-According to article 2 paragraph 4 of the Swiss Health Insurance Ordinance (KVV/OAMal), on request, foreign students and interns can apply for exemption from Swiss compulsory health insurance, provided that they have a policy offering equivalent coverage.
-The competent cantonal authority can exempt these people from the obligation to take out health insurance in Switzerland for a maximum of 6 years.
+According to article 2 paragraph 4 of the Swiss Health Insurance Ordinance (KVV/OAMal), on request, foreign students, pupils, trainees and interns who hold the residence permit for study purposes (i.e., the one with the notation “soggiorno per formazione”) can apply for exemption from Swiss compulsory health insurance, provided that they have a policy offering equivalent coverage.
+The competent cantonal authority (for the Canton of Ticino, it is the Istituto delle assicurazioni sociali in Bellinzona) can exempt these people from the obligation to take out health insurance in Switzerland for a maximum of 6 years.

 Foreign insurances recognized as equivalent to that required by the Swiss Federal Law on Health Insurance (KVG/LAMal) are the following: